-If there's no "verify" subdirectory, create one and add it to the end of the SchemaTest class in that package.
+If there's no "valid" subdirectory, create one and add it to the end of the SchemaTest class in that package.
 If there's no SchemaTest class, create one by replicating an existing one, see link above.
-Don't forget to add it to PackageTest so it gets invoked!

 That's done by having a LoadAndStoreTest class in your test-tree package (see e.g. test/jmri/configurexml/LoadAndStoreTest.java for an example) that checks all the XML files kept there.
 If that's in place, just put a copy of a (new) typical XML file in the existing "load" subdirectory.